-Re: FEE Comments on EFRAG's Draft Comment Letter on Draft IFRIC Interpretation Stripping Cost in the Production Phase of a Surface Mine
+Re: FEE Comments on Draft IFRIC Interpretation Stripping Cost in the Production Phase of a Surface Mine

-- (1) FEE (the Federation of European Accountants) is pleased to comment on the EFRAG Draft Comment Letter on Draft IFRIC Interpretation Stripping Cost in the Production Phase of a Surface Mine (the "DI"). - (2) Generally we agree with the views expressed by EFRAG in its draft comment letter. - (3) Indeed, like EFRAG, we do not believe that the DI would achieve its objective of reducing diversity and it would not represent an improvement in IFRSs.
-The DI relies on definitions that would be difficult to apply in practice. - (4) In particular, distinguishing routine stripping costs from those costs that are part of the stripping campaign is likely to prove difficult in practice and rather more complex than it is suggested by the illustrative example. - (5) Consistent with the view we expressed in our letter of 27 July 2010 on the IASB Discussion Paper Extractive Activities, we do not support the development of a specific accounting model for the extractive industry unless it is clearly established that the current standards cannot be applied to the issues facing this industry. - (6) We acknowledge that current accounting for stripping costs in the production phase of a surface mine is both diverse and not the most reliable that could be achieved.
+- (1) FEE (the Federation of European Accountants) is pleased to comment on the Draft IFRIC Interpretation Stripping Cost in the Production Phase of a Surface Mine (the "DI"). - (2) As a founding organisation of EFRAG we have also contributed to the EFRAG consultation process by submitting the FEE comments on EFRAG's Draft Comment Letter of 22 September 2010.
+EFRAG has issued its final comment letter on 3 December 2010.
+We have considered the EFRAG Final Comment Letter in our response and make reference to the EFRAG comments where relevant. - (3) Generally we agree with the views expressed by EFRAG in its final comment letter. - (4) Indeed, like EFRAG, we do not believe that the DI would achieve its objective of reducing diversity and it does not represent an improvement in IFRSs.
+The DI relies on definitions that would be difficult to apply in practice. - (5) In particular, distinguishing routine stripping costs from those costs that are part of the stripping campaign is likely to prove difficult in practice and rather more complex than it is suggested by the illustrative example. - (6) Consistent with the view we expressed in our letter of 27 July 2010 on the IASB Discussion Paper Extractive Activities, we do not support the development of a specific accounting model for the extractive industry unless it is clearly established that the current standards cannot be applied to the issues facing this industry. - (7) We acknowledge that current accounting for stripping costs in the production phase of a surface mine is both diverse and not the most reliable that could be achieved.
 However, the DI should clarify the principles already existing in IFRS for a specific situation and not to introduce new ones.

-(7) Like EFRAG, we believe that IAS 16 provides an appropriate model in accounting for stripping costs incurred in surface mining activities.
+(8) Like EFRAG, we believe that IAS 16 provides an appropriate model in accounting for stripping costs incurred in surface mining activities.

-Our Comments on Appendix 1 of the EFRAG draft comment letter including responses to the questions in the Invitation to Comment section of the DI are contained in the Appendix to this letter.
+Our responses to the questions in the Invitation to Comment section of the DI are contained in the Appendix to this letter.